rickstaa/stable-gym/simzoo/envs/classic_control/cart_pole_cost/README.md

-# CartPoleCost gym environment
+# CartPoleCost gymnasium environment

 An un-actuated joint attaches a pole to a cart, which moves along a frictionless track.
-This environment corresponds to the [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/) environment that is included in the openAi gym package.
+This environment corresponds to the [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/) environment that is included in the openAi gymnasium package.
 It is different in the fact that:

 *   In this version, the action space is continuous, wherein the OpenAi version it is discrete.